Advertisement

 Click on icon to see table/diagram/image

 Method of Administration: CALQUENCE should be swallowed whole with water at approximately the same time each day.
 CALQUENCE can be taken with or without food.
-The capsule should not be chewed, dissolved, or opened.
+The tablet should not be chewed, dissolved, or opened.

 Special patient populations: Elderly (≥65 years): No dose adjustment is necessary based on age (see Pharmacology: Pharmacokinetics under Actions).